Brandwatch Review

 Pricing Notes

-Public pricing is currently summarized as Custom pricing.
-Before buying, verify the latest plan details on the official pricing page because vendor packaging changes frequently.
+Pricing is currently Custom pricing.
+Before buying, verify the latest plan details on the official pricing page.

-Brandwatch makes the most sense when your team values deep enterprise feature set more than GTM-focused, intent-led social listening.
+Brandwatch makes the most sense when your team values one of the most comprehensive enterprise feature sets on the market - covering historical data, image analysis, and advanced segmentation that most tools simply don't offer. more than GTM-focused, intent-led social listening.

 Who should avoid it